 Deepin is yet another beautiful Linux distro originally based on Debian’s stable branch.
 The animations (look and feel) could be too overwhelming for some — but it looks pretty.

-It features its Deepin Desktop Environment that involves a mix of essential features for the best user experience possible.
-It may not exactly resemble the UI of any other distribution, but it’s quite easy to get used to.
+It features Deepin Desktop Environment that involves a mix of essential features for the best user experience possible.
+It may not exactly resemble the UI of any other distribution, but it’s effortless to get used to.
 Deepin Linux includes a variety of pre-installed tools that blends in with the desktop environment and should be useful.

-Pop!_OS manages to offer a great UI on top of Ubuntu while offering a pure GNOME experience.
+Pop!_OS manages to offer a great UI on top of Ubuntu while offering a near-vanialla GNOME experience.

-It also happens to be my personal favorite which I utilize as my primary desktop OS.
-Pop!_OS isn’t flashy – nor involves any fancy animations.
-However, they’ve managed to get things right by having a perfect combo of icon/themes – while polishing the user experience from a technical point of view.
+It also happens to be my personal favorite, which I utilize as my primary desktop OS.
+Pop!_OS isn’t flashy—nor involves any fancy animations.
+However, they’ve managed to get things right by having a perfect combo of icon/themes—while polishing the user experience from a technical perspective.

-With the introduction of their COSMIC desktop environment, this can potentially improve.
+With the introduction of their new COSMIC desktop environment, this can potentially improve.

-I don’t want to initiate an Ubuntu vs Pop OS debate but if you’re used to Ubuntu, Pop!_OS can be a great alternative for potentially better user experience.
+I want to avoid initiating an Ubuntu vs Pop OS debate, but if you’re used to Ubuntu, Pop!_OS can be a great alternative for potentially better user experience.

 It offers a variety of desktop environment editions to choose from while downloading.
 No matter what you choose, you still get enough options to customize the look and feel or the layout.